- Contact Information

 Download the App

-iPhone and iPad users may download the beta version of the app or simply search in the App Store for “Alma Mater AR.”
+iPhone and iPad users could download the beta version of the app via direct link or find it in the Apple App Store by searching for “Alma Mater AR.”

-The app will only function using the special target in place at the pedestal and can be used to view the virtual sculpture.
-App users can take a picture of the virtual sculpture by taking a screenshot while using the app.
+The app only functioned using the special target in place at the pedestal.
+App users could take a picture of the virtual sculpture by taking a screenshot while using the app.
 To do so, hold down the home button and then press the sleep/wake button.
-People in the image may be out of focus, as a precise distance from the target to camera is required.
-Staff at the event will take a photo using an iPad mounted on a tripod to take images of graduates at the best focal point.
+Staff at the event took photos using an iPad mounted on a tripod to take images of graduates at the best focal point.

-The app will be removed from the App Store after the event and refined for later release on iOS and Android mobile devices.
+The app was removed from the App Store after the event and is being refined for later release on iOS and Android mobile devices.

 The “Alma Mater” was created by Illinois alumnus Lorado Taft.
 He received his bachelors in 1879 and masters in 1880.
 The sculpture was unveiled on Alumni Day, June 11, 1929, and was paid for by the alumni fund and the classes of 1923-1929.
 It was moved from its original location behind Foellinger Auditorium to its current location in 1962.
 View a video showing the move.